Cynest/build-rpm/README.md

 ## Input options

 - `spec_file` : **required** Path to your _RPM spec_ file
-- `sources` : New line delimited files list that will be copied to the `SOURCES` rpmbuild directory.
-These files are available from the spec file.
 - `variables` : New line delimited `key=value` pairs.
 This get's propaged to the _rpmbuild_ command as a `--define` parameter.
 You can then use this as a macro inside the _spec_ file.

 ## Outputs